 Astrobiology Learning Progressions

-How to use this resource to best communicate astrobiology conceptsThere are 5 major parts of the LP’s that help frame and guide education/public outreach efforts in Astrobiology:
+How to use this resource to best communicate astrobiology conceptsThere are 5 major parts of the Astrobiology Learning Progressions that help frame and guide education, outreach, communication, and public engagement efforts in astrobiology:

-Disciplinary Core Ideas (DCIs) for Teachers: Pulled directly from NGSS, DCIs are educational standards (or performance expectations) based on key ideas that have broad implications across multiple domains of science and engineering.
+- NGSS Connections for Teachers: Provided for each grade band in each sub-question, this section shows material from the Next Generation Science Standards (NGSS) that ties directly to each astrobiology storyline.
+Disciplinary Core Ideas (DCIs) are educational standards (or performance expectations) based on key ideas that have broad implications across multiple domains of science and engineering.
 They are grouped into four domains: Physical science (PS), Life Science (LS), Earth and Space Science (ESS) and Engineering (E).
 For example, PS1.A represents a performance expectation for students in Physical Science.
+Also pulled directly from NGSS, the Cross-cutting Concepts can help scientists and teachers highlight connections to the multiple domains of science to aid students in developing an interdisciplinary, scientifically-based understanding of the world.

-Concept Boundaries for Scientists: This section provides information to help support scientists in reaching students in a particular grade band effectively.
-The Boundaries serve as a rough guide to help scientists know the depth of information to present when engaging with a specific grade.
-Big Ideas briefly summarizes the major themes in the related storyline.
-Cross-cutting Concepts can help scientists and teachers highlight connections to the multiple domains of science to aid students in developing an interdisciplinary, scientifically-based understanding of the world.
+- Concept Boundaries for Scientists: Provided for each grade band in each sub-question, this section provides information to help support scientists in reaching students in a particular grade band effectively.
+The “Big Ideas” briefly summarize the major themes in the related storyline.
+The “Boundaries” serve as a rough guide to help scientists know the depth of information to present when engaging with a specific grade.

-Resources: Users of the Astrobiology Learning Progressions can use the Resources button to jump to a list of lessons and activities for each question.
+- Learning Resources: Use the “Learning Resources” tab to jump to a list of lessons, multimedia resources, and hands-on activities for each sub-question.

-Core Learning Questions
+List of Core Learning Questions and Sub-Questions

 - How did matter come together to make planets and life in the first place?

-- 3.1: What are the characteristics of life?
+- What is life?

-- 5.1: How did life first emerge on Earth?
+- How did life on Earth originate?